sinhaparth5/wcag-scanner/CONTRIBUTING.md

    npm run lint
    ```

-Coding Standards
+## Coding Standards
-TypeScript Style Guide
+### TypeScript Style Guide
-We follow the Airbnb TypeScript Style Guide with some modifications defined in our .eslintrc.js file.
+We follow the [Airbnb TypeScript Style Guide](https://github.com/airbnb/javascript) with some modifications defined in our `eslintrc.config.js` file.

 Key points:

-Use 2 spaces for indentation
+ - Use 2 spaces for indentation
-Use single quotes for strings
+ - Use single quotes for strings
-Use camelCase for variables and functions
+ - Use camelCase for variables and functions
-Use PascalCase for classes and interfaces
+ - Use PascalCase for classes and interfaces
-Add proper JSDoc comments for all public APIs
+ - Add proper JSDoc comments for all public APIs
-Maximum line length is 100 characters
+ - Maximum line length is 100 characters

-Testing
+### Testing

-All new features should have accompanying tests
+ - All new features should have accompanying tests
-Aim for high test coverage
+ - Aim for high test coverage
-Both unit and integration tests are appreciated
+ - Both unit and integration tests are appreciated

-Documentation
+### Documentation

-Document all public APIs using JSDoc comments
+ - Document all public APIs using JSDoc comments
-Update README.md if necessary
+ - Update README.md if necessary
-Update any relevant documentation in /docs folder
+ - Update any relevant documentation in /docs folder
-Document complex algorithms and workflows
+ - Document complex algorithms and workflows

-Accessibility Standards
+### Accessibility Standards
 As this is an accessibility tool, we hold ourselves to high standards:

-All new UI components must meet WCAG 2.1 AA standards at minimum
+1. All new UI components must meet WCAG 2.1 AA standards at minimum
-Follow semantic HTML practices
+2. Follow semantic HTML practices
-Test with screen readers when applicable
+3. Test with screen readers when applicable
-Ensure keyboard navigability
+4. Ensure keyboard navigability

-Git Commit Messages
+## Git Commit Messages

-Use the present tense ("Add feature" not "Added feature")
+ - Use the present tense ("Add feature" not "Added feature")
-Use the imperative mood ("Move cursor to..." not "Moves cursor to...")
+- Use the imperative mood ("Move cursor to..." not "Moves cursor to...")
 Limit the first line to 72 characters or less
 Reference issues and pull requests liberally after the first line
 Consider starting the commit message with an applicable emoji: